penguintutor/pixel-server/README.md

 ## Login

 New login features requires that users login to the web interface.
 This would prevent automation from working, therefore an alternative is allowed where clients can be pre-authorized based on their IP address.
+All admin functions need to be logged in as an admin user

 If automation runs on the local machine then it is recommended that only the loopback IP address 127.0.0.1 is pre-authorized, but additional IP addresses can be enabled for use by WiFi switches, such as those used in the [ESP32 wireless capacitive touch switch](http://www.penguintutor.com/projects/esp32-captouch).